prakh2796/Opening-Hour/README.md

 ### Problem Statement

-The code in this repository contains a simple REST API that receives JSON data as input and returns a human readable output as response.
-The data received is structured JSON of opening hours for a restaurant and this information gets coerced into a text understood by humans.
+Build a simple REST API that receives JSON data as input and returns a human readable output as response.
+The data received is structured
+JSON of opening hours for a restaurant and this information gets parsed into a text understood by humans.

+### Assumptions
+1. The restaurant follows the format open-close-open i.e. before reopening the restaurant shall be in a closed state and vice versa.

 ### Solution